dali-lab/dali-challenges/README.md

 Your deliverables:
 * Functional app/website
-* Parse and display JSON data in some format using HTTP get
+* Parse and display JSON data in some format using HTTP GET
 * Features required:
   * display real data
   * display photos